Fla. Supreme Court tosses medical malpractice caps

 Non-economic damages are for pain and suffering, among other things.
 Economic awards, which have no cap, refer to lost wages or medical costs.

-Florida law capped an individual doctor's liability for non-economic damages in most cases to $500,000 and no more than $1 million total if more than one doctor was at fault.
-The court questioned whether there was ever a crisis that needed to be addressed, but said even if there was, it no longer exists.
+In its ruling, the court questioned whether there was ever a crisis that needed to be addressed, but said even if there was, it no longer exists.

 The ruling doesn't address caps in malpractice cases where the patient doesn't die.
+Henley said she expects that aspect of the law will be before the court at some point.